ATTX-project/graph-component/gm-API/README.md

 ### GM API Docker container

-Using the WF API Docker container:
+Using the GM API Docker container:
 * build the container `docker build -t attxproject/gmapi .` in the current folder;
 * running the container `docker run -d -p 4302:4302 attxproject/gmapi` runs the container in detached mode on the `4302` port (production version should have this port hidden);
 * using the endpoints `http://localhost:4301/map` or `http://localhost:4302/clusterids`.